 Tax planning for a business sale is not a solo project.
 High-net-worth individuals often have multiple income streams and need to coordinate tax strategies across entity types and asset classes.

 Your CPA needs to know what the attorney is negotiating.
 Your attorney needs to understand the tax consequences of the deal terms being discussed.
-And your financial advisor needs to be preparing a post-sale investment strategy before the wire hits your account.
+Your financial advisor needs to be preparing a post-sale investment strategy before the wire hits your account.
 When these three conversations happen independently, important details fall through the cracks.
+If you are uncertain whether your current advisor is equipped for this work, our piece on signs it may be time to fire your financial advisor is a useful reference.

 Bring all three professionals into the same conversation early.
 A coordinated team is one of the highest-ROI decisions you can make in the sale process.